willfurnass/sheffield_hpc/bessemer/software/apps/python.rst

 Using conda Python
 ------------------

-After connecting to Bessemer (see :ref:`ssh`),  start an interactive session with the ``srun --pty bash –i command.
+After connecting to Bessemer, start an interactive session with the ``srun --pty bash –i command``.

 Anaconda Python can be loaded with::